-A World War II veteran and Red Kite tenant who landed in France on D-Day has been awarded a Legion d’Honneur medal by the French Government.
+A World War II veteran and Red Kite tenant who landed in France on D-Day has been awarded a Legion d’Honneur medal by the French government.

-Albert Edward Scott (also known as Ted) was appointed to the rank of Chevalier in the Order National de la Legion d’Honneur in recognition for this military engagement and “steadfast involvement” in the liberation of France during WWII.
+Albert Edward Scott (also known as Ted) was appointed to the rank of Chevalier in the Order National de la Legion d’Honneur in recognition of this military engagement and “steadfast involvement” in the liberation of France during WWII.
 The Order National de la Legion d’Honneur (also known as the Legion of Honour) is the highest French order for military and civil merits.

-His medal was presented by Wycombe Distric Council Chairman and Red Kite Board member Ian McEnnis in March, in front of Mr. Scott’s friends and family.
+His medal was presented by Wycombe District Council Chairman and Red Kite Board member Ian McEnnis in March, in front of Mr. Scott’s friends and family.
 There were also representatives from the High Wycombe branch of the Royal British Legion in attendance, of which Mr Scott is a member.

 He proudly dedicated his medal to his battalion, the 22nd Dragoons.

 Sadly, Mr Scott was unable to travel to the French Embassy in London to be presented with his medal, so Wycombe District Council instead invited him to the Chairman’s office with his friends and loved ones.